mbarker84/css-irl/src/pages/building-the-zig-zag-gradient-lab.md

 	<figcaption><em>Fig 02</em> Gradient with fixed background size</figcaption>
 </figure>

 We could do a similar thing with radial gradients to created a spotted pattern.
-And we could overlay multiple backgrounds [to make more complex patterns].
-So you can get really creative and make some cool patterns just with gradients.
+Or we could overlay multiple backgrounds [to make more complex patterns].
+This demo uses multiple gradient backgrounds:

 <iframe height="427" style="width: 100%;" scrolling="no" title="Multiple CSS gradient example" src="https://codepen.io/michellebarker/embed/wvMYZdN?height=427&theme-id=dark&default-tab=result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/michellebarker/pen/wvMYZdN'>Multiple CSS gradient example</a> by Michelle Barker (<a href='https://codepen.io/michellebarker'>@michellebarker</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+So you can get really creative and make some cool patterns just with gradients.

 ### Repeating gradients